klkkong/sphere/README.rst

 Important release notes
 -----------------------
+2015-09-06: A new flux boundary condition has been added to the Darcy fluid solver.

 2014-11-05: A Darcy solver has been added as an alternative to the Navier-Stokes solver of the fluid phase.
 It can be selected with e.g. ``initFluid(cfd_solver = 1)`` in the Python module.